 KATY MARTIN is a visual artist whose work combines painting, photography and performance.
 She also makes film and video.

-Her work has been exhibited at Fergus McCaffrey Gallery (New York and Tokyo); Galerie Arnaud Lefebvre (Paris); The Garage Art Center, The Museum of Modern Art, Anthology Film Archives, PPOW Gallery, The Vision Festival, The Clemente, The Narthex Gallery at Saint Peter’s Church, and The Tribeca Film Festival (New York); Alexander/Heath Contemporary (Virginia); The Philadelphia Museum of Art (Philadelphia); The Harvard Art Museums (Boston); GalerieForum Am Meer (Berlin); Green Dog Arts (Belfast); and The Beijing Audiovisual Center and The Art Museum of Shanghai University.
+Her work has been exhibited at Galerie Arnaud Lefebvre (Paris); Fergus McCaffrey Gallery (New York and Tokyo); The Garage Art Center, The Museum of Modern Art, Anthology Film Archives, PPOW Gallery, The Vision Festival, The Clemente, The Narthex Gallery at Saint Peter’s Church, and The Tribeca Film Festival (New York); Alexander/Heath Contemporary (Virginia); The Philadelphia Museum of Art (Philadelphia); The Harvard Art Museums (Boston); GalerieForum Am Meer (Berlin); Green Dog Arts (Belfast); The Beijing Audiovisual Center, and The Art Museum of Shanghai University (China).
 In addition, her art has been featured in Bomb Magazine and the Danish journal, Katalog.
-Awards include a residency in the Chinese painting department at Shanghai University College of Fine Art, a film preservation by Anthology Film Archives, and a fellowship from the National Endowment for the Arts.
-Long-term collaborations include Berlin-NYC, a weekly photo exchange with a Berlin artist (ongoing since 2011); The Meeting Point Project, performance-based work with three Paris artists (2012-2018), and curatorial projects with a Shanghai film curator (2005-2010).
+Awards include a film preservation by Anthology Film Archives and a fellowship from the National Endowment for the Arts.

 She is affiliated with Galerie Arnaud Lefebvre, Paris.